b-karl/KBIC65/README.md

 - Open your KiCad project and then open Convert Image, a.k.a. the bitmap2component tool.
 - Import your dithered image, select Negative if necessary, pick either Front Silk Screen or Front Solder Mask and enter your chosen DPI.
 Click export and put into a new folder that will become a new KiCad library for you.
-- In Pcbnew or your kicad project, open Preferences > Manage footprint libraries
+- In Pcbnew or your KiCad project, open Preferences > Manage footprint libraries
 - Add your new folder as a footprint library
 - Import your new PCB art footprint onto your PCB
 <img src="./img/sun/kicad_footprint.png" width="600">